The Messenger Marshall Vian Summers has released a teaching on The Mind, Religion and ‘The Fortress of Belief’.

 Here religion can be a great gift or a great problem.
 Religion can justify a powerfully fixed lens, causing us to become rigid and righteous and automatic in our view of others and of life.
 Or it can inspire an opening and a renewal of our view of life, honoring our mind and its need for a lens through which to see but empowering us always to upgrade the prescription of that lens when necessary.

 Religion can help us hold open a space in our experience for the mystery.
 Holding open the door to the mystery allows us to take an ever renewing position on life.
 With this renewal comes humility.
 None of us can fully understand the reality of God, the world, the universe but we can all have a direct and personal experience of these things.
 I feel it is this original experience that liberates us from the Fortress of Belief.

-I have now travelled the world with the Messenger, sitting with him in mosques, churches and temples, looking up in awe at the infrastructure of religion—great houses of worship, great buildings of faith, great physical establishments in the name of God or a teacher, prophet or messenger of God.
+I have now traveled the world with the Messenger, sitting with him in mosques, churches and temples, looking up in awe at the infrastructure of religion—great houses of worship, great buildings of faith, great physical establishments in the name of God or a teacher, prophet or messenger of God.